rushyam/Marker_task/README.md

-# object detection for auv controling
+# object detection for auv controlling.